jbelelieu/atos/README.md

 ### Will future versions remain compatible with the beta?

 100%, without question.
 I use this personally, and I can't lose years of data for an upgrade.
 Your data won't become obsolete and you won't need to re-import anything with future versions.

+### Will future versions require a local PHP Server?

+While you can certainly continue to use this with a local PHP server, once beta is completed, the plan is to turn this into either a desktop app or a containerized app.

+### How long will beta last?

+Depending on how much feedback I get, I'm hoping to release v1 of ATOS mid-summer.

 ### Why isn't this using modern PHP tools like Composer?